rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 ![Example blueprint in Dyson Sphere Program](images/blueprint-dyson-sphere-program.png "Blueprints: Dyson Sphere Program")

 Dyson Sphere Program, in contrast, focuses on large-scale blueprints.
-As a game whose scope grows from a single planet to a galactic scale, there's corresponding research to unlock larger blueprints, eventually leading to planetary-scale blueprints.
+As a game with a scope that grows from a single planet to a galactic scale, there's corresponding research to unlock larger blueprints, eventually leading to planetary-scale blueprints.

 The blueprint implementation is a simple one:
 * Select some buildings to save them as a blueprint.